 Cranberry and orange are like peanut butter and chocolate—wonderful alone and even better together.
-Add some oats and almond butter for staying power, plus dates to bind everything, and you’ve got a healthy, portable treat that tastes fantastic.
+Add some protein powder and almonds for staying power, plus dates to bind everything, and you’ve got a healthy, portable treat that’s super tasty.

-Almost all of the ingredients are in the name—the only one missing is oats.
-The combination of sweet apricots and nutty almonds is already perfection; roll them in coconut, and you’re in heaven.
-Plus, they’re raw, vegan, Paleo, and gluten- and dairy-free, so pretty much everyone can enjoy them.
+These sugar-free bites combine dried apricots, almonds, walnuts, raisins, and flaxseeds to form a perfectly sweet and crunchy treat.
+Blend the ingredients together in a food processor and roll in coconut, and you’re in heaven.
+Plus they’re vegan, Paleo, and gluten- and dairy-free, so pretty much everyone can enjoy them.

 When you want healthy muffins without the hassle of baking, make these!
-The tasty duo of lemon and blueberry unites with a base of cashews that adds an extra buttery flavor.
-Throw in a little cinnamon to spice things up, and you have the taste of muffins in about 10 minutes.
+The tasty duo of lemon and blueberry unites with a base of cashews, almonds, and dates that adds a sweet, buttery flavor.
+Throw in a little vanilla extract, and you have the taste of muffins in about 10 minutes.

-Paleo, vegan, gluten-free, and nut-free, these energy balls are as pretty as they are tasty.
-Blood orange zest and juice add some zing to the typical bite recipe.
-Roll in sesame seeds for a crunchy coating that also makes them look fancy—even though they're crazy easy to make.
+Raw, vegan, gluten-free, and dairy-free, these energy balls are as pretty as they are tasty.
+Unless you have the herb Damiana on hand (we’d never heard of it), feel free to leave it out—the bites may have less libido-enhancing effects, but they’re just as delicious without it.
+Orange zest and cinnamon add some zing to the typical bite recipe.
+Roll in shredded coconut for a sweet coating that also makes them look fancy.

 This recipe is for all the lemon lovers out there.
 The tasty combination of vanilla and lemon strikes a balance between sweet and tart, and the nuts and protein powder will keep you full and energized.
 If you wish, add maca powder, which may further boost your energy (though it’s definitely not vital to the recipe).